Unemployment benefits | Our Services | KelaSkip to content

 Validity of the work requirement

-If you alternate between work and unemployed, you need not meet the work requirement every time.
+If you alternate between work and unemployment, you do not need to meet the work requirement every time.

-However, if you are absent from the labour market for more than 6 months without an acceptable reason, you cannot be paid earnings-related unemployment allowance or basic unemployment allowance until you again meet the work requirement.
+However, if you are absent from the labour market for more than 6 months without an acceptable reason, you cannot be paid earnings-related unemployment allowance or basic unemployment allowance until you meet the work requirement again.

 Current topics